AdamCCross/power-outages/README.md

 <b>Test Statistic</b>: Mood's Median Test

 After conducting this hypothesis test a p-value of 0.00 was found.
-With a p-value at this level I reject the null hypothesis that the median duration of outages in OUTAGE.DURATION is the same for all hours of the day in OUTAGE.START when using the standard p-value standard of 0.05 to determine significance.
+With a p-value at this level I reject the null hypothesis that the median duration of outages in OUTAGE.DURATION is the same for all hours of the day in OUTAGE.START when using the standard p-value of 0.05 to determine significance.
 These results indicate the hour an outage begins at could be useful in analysing differences in outage duration across power outages.

 # Framing a Prediction Problem